LiamJCates/Programming-Notes/Databases/SQL/Concepts/Concepts.md

-Primary key
+Primary Key (PK)
-A column (or set of columns) whose values uniquely identify every row in a table.

-A primary key that consists of a set of columns is called a compound key
+A single or multi-column key used to uniquely identify a row for searching within a given table.
+Every table row must have a unique primary key that identifies it.
+When implemented efficiently, primary keys are the fastest way to find a row.
+The uniqueness of primary key columns is enforced.

+A primary key's value must be unique for each row, each row must have values for all columns in the key set, each column must be necessary for uniqueness (don't use more rows than you must to achieve uniqueness)

+We can designate a key as primary or nonprimary.

 Though they are not required, database designers ensure that every table they create has a primary key so that future data manipulation is possible and manageable.